Megan Follows: Television

 Among her earliest American television appearances were roles in The Facts of Life (as a cousin of Jo Polniaczek in Episode 23 of Season 3 that was intended as a backdoor pilot for a proposed spin-off) in 1982, and in the short-lived series Domestic Life as Martin Mull's character's daughter in 1984.
 She appeared in two TV movies, Sin of Innocence and Shattered ...
 If Your Kid's On Drugs (both 1986).
 In 1993–94, she was part of the ensemble in the CBS television series Second Chances.
 Since 2000, she has appeared on Law & Order, ER, The X-Files, CSI: Crime Scene Investigation, CSI: Miami, Cold Case, and Lie to Me, among others.
-She has appeared in the Canadian television series, Heartland, for several episodes as Ty Borden's mother.
-She has also regularly directed Heartland.

 In 2004, Follows was part of the ensemble cast of the Hallmark movie Plainsong, which included Aidan Quinn, Rachel Griffiths, and America Ferrera.
 In 2009, she made a guest appearance on Brothers and Sisters.
 In 2011, she had a guest role on House.
 In 2012, she played Beth in Hollywood Heights.
-Also in 2012 she appeared as Alice Stewart in one episode of Longmire, and in the Starz series World Without End, playing Lady Maud.
-In 2013, Follows was cast as Catherine de' Medici on Reign, a historical drama series on The CW, based on the early life of Mary, Queen of Scots.
+Also in 2012, she appeared as Alice Stewart in one episode of Longmire, and in the Starz series World Without End, playing Lady Maud.
+In 2013, she was cast as Catherine de' Medici on Reign, a historical drama series on The CW, based on the early life of Mary, Queen of Scots.
 The series ran for four seasons.

 In 2018, it was announced that Follows would be the lead director on Held, a psychological web series produced by marblemedia.
-She also has a recurring role as the mother of the titular character on Wynonna Earp.

-In 2020, it was announced that Follows will direct the psychological thriller film Maternal, her debut as a film director.
-The film is slated to star Amybeth McNulty.
+She has a recurring role as the mother of the titular character on Wynonna Earp.
+In 2020, it was announced that Follows would direct She Came Back, which was released in 2024 starring Amybeth McNulty.

 Film

-Follows has appeared in a number of feature films.
+Follows has appeared in some feature films.
 She co-starred with Corey Haim and Gary Busey in the 1985 film adaptation of Stephen King's novella, Silver Bullet.
 In 1990, she was the voice of Clara from the cartoon Christmas film The Nutcracker Prince.
 Her later film credits include Christmas Child, A Foreign Affair (2003; released on DVD as Two Brothers and a Bride), and a cameo in Laurie Lynd's Breakfast with Scot.
 She also had a brief uncredited cameo as a grocery store clerk in the movie I Am Number Four (2011).